About Fertility

 COVID Vaccines Do Not Influence IVF Outcome

-Two years from the start of the pandemic, large data sets have emerged and here is what we know.
-In a study of women who underwent IVF one week to 3 months from vaccination, there was no difference in the quality of the IVF cycle or the outcomes.
-The investigators queried, doses of medications used, number of eggs retrieved, and all the characteristics of the eggs and embryos within the labs.
-These assessments are standard measures that are used in research setting.
+Two years from the start of the pandemic, large data sets have emerged, and here is what we know.
+In a study of women who underwent IVF one week to 3 months after vaccination, there was no difference in the quality of the IVF cycle or the outcomes.
+The investigators queried the doses of medications used, the number of eggs retrieved, and all the characteristics of the eggs and embryos within the labs.
+These assessments are standard measures that are used in research settings.
 But what counts is the outcome, and that is pregnancy and taking home a baby.
 Women who received the vaccine were just as likely to become pregnant as those without vaccination.

 These findings have been echoed in other findings.
-Vaccination does not influence IVF outcome for pregnancy.
+Vaccination does not influence IVF outcomes for pregnancy.
 The concern then becomes what the risk is to the pregnancy in the presence of or absence of COVID vaccination.
 This data is clear as well, with the unvaccinated (not previously uninfected).
-The data collected overtime is both clear and unfortunate.
+The data collected over time is both clear and unfortunate.
 Stillbirth rates in unvaccinated women significantly trump the rates in previously vaccinated women.

 Contact Us

-If you have more questions about COVID-19 vaccines and fertility, please contact us for a free consultation.
+If you have more questions about COVID-19 vaccines and fertility, please contact us for a consultation.

 BOOK A CONSULTATION